Timeline: Egypt since January protests

 January 25, 2011 - After the overthrow on January 14 of Tunisia's president in the first of the "Arab Spring" uprisings, anti-government protests begin across Egypt.

-January 28 - Mubarak orders troops and tanks into cities to quell demonstrations.

--- Thousands cheer at news of intervention of the army, which is widely seen as a neutral force in politics, unlike police who are regularly deployed to stifle dissent.

 January 31 - Egypt swears in new government.
-New Vice-President Omar Suleiman, hitherto Egypt's intelligence chief, says Mubarak has asked him to start dialogue with all political forces.
+New vice president, Omar Suleiman, hitherto intelligence chief, says Mubarak has asked him to start dialogue with all political forces.

 February 1 - More than a million people around Egypt call for an end to Mubarak's rule.